-As sports participation increases so too does the incidence of injuries.
+As sports participation increases so too does the incidence of overuse injuries.
 The immature skeleton is particularly at risk for injury due to the presence of growth cartilage (epiphyseal plate, joint surface and apophysis).
 For example, apophyseal injuries occurs when growth cartilage is unable to meet the activity demands under conditions of inadequate rest and recovery.
 Common apophyseal injuries include:

 - Osgood-Schlatter disease (knee)

 - Medial epicondylar apophysitis aka Little Leaguer’s Elbow